AnasSK-code/SiteWeb_Astronaute/README.md

 # Space Exploration Website

 ## Description
 This project is a visually immersive and interactive website about space exploration.
 It features animated backgrounds, smooth transitions, and a structured layout to enhance user experience.
-The site consists of three main pages:

-1. **Home (Index.tsx)** - Introduces space exploration with an animated starry background and featured destinations.
-2. **Contact (Contact.tsx)** - Provides a contact form for users to reach out.
-3. **About (About.tsx)** - Shares information about the mission and vision of space exploration.

 ## Features
 - Animated starry background